HassanKayondo/TreeShape/README.md

 ### Comparing tree statistics between structured and un-structured populations

 This is done using the `compare_stats.R` script.
 The input of this script are csv files created by `simulate_trees.py` script.
 The comparisons are mainly based on the Kolmogorov–Smirnov test.
-Boxplots are used to visualise the results using ggplot2 package.
+Boxplots are used to visualise the results.

 ### Classification